 GdocP in Pharma and Medtech

-These GdocP underpin and support all the other Good Practice guidelines (known collectively as GxP) that govern related areas in medtech and pharmaceuticals.
+GdocP in Pharma and Medtech GdocP are not specific regulatory requirements but instead guidance from various industry bodies to help companies meet the FDA data integrity standards and other regulations.
+They underpin and support the use of data in all the Good Practice guidelines (known collectively as GxP) for medtech and pharmaceuticals.
 These include Good Manufacturing Practices (GMP), Good Clinical Practices (GCP), and Good Laboratory Practices (GLP).

 Why are they important?